ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 As we'll be working with user's selection in the document, it's important to understand what exactly it means in the editor's model.
 Read our introduction to {@link framework/guides/architecture/editing-engine#positions-ranges-and-selections positions, ranges and selections}.
 </info-box>

-In order insert the user's selection in the form field, we need to first grab and concatenate all text from the selected range.
+In order to display the text from the user's selection in the form field, we need to first grab and concatenate all text from the selected range.
 If the user selects a couple of paragraphs, a heading, and an image, we need to go through all the nodes, and use only the ones containing text.

 Let's create a helper `getRangeText()` function in a separate `/utils.js` file.
 It will grab all items from a range using its `getItems()` method.
 Then, it will concatenate all text from {@link module:engine/model/text~Text `text`} and {@link module:engine/model/textproxy~TextProxy `textProxy`} nodes, and skip all others.